denni5lin/memory-game/README.md

 ## Instructions

 The gameplay rules are very simple: flip over two hidden cards at a time to locate the ones that match!
-You can play the game [here](https://denni5lin.github.io/memory-game/).

 ## Dependencies